Karen Russcher ASLA, RLA

 Research Interests: Large-scale master planning, streetscape, mixed-use urban design.

-Master of Landscape Architecture from Harvard University, a bachelors in landscape architecture from the University of Kentucky.
+Bachelors: Bachelor in landscape architecture from the University of Kentucky.

 CV: File Download